alexportnov/pi_zero_headless/README.md

 Consider a drone, RC car, web-server, webcam controller based on Raspberry board.
 Once you have your code set and running you will never need any non console/network/sensor/button based interaction with the board.

 ## Why?
-1) The out of the box images pretty much forces you to connect a HDMI display and USB hub with keyboard even if you want to simply SSH to the board and run a terminal application.
+1) The out of the box images pretty much forces you to connect a HDMI display and USB hub with keyboard even if you want to simply SSH/UART to the board and run a terminal application.
 Sure, you can edit the images, connect it to the network (on Zero W), install Bonjour or connect UART pins to serial to USB converter ...
-This image allows you to simply connect a USB to computer (with microUSB cable) and get a serial interface - that's it.
-You are ready to go.
+This image allows you to simply connect a USB to computer (with microUSB cable) and get a serial interface - that's it; you are ready to go.

 2) Having display/input interfaces (even if they are not connected) consumes power, makes the images larger, boot time slower.
 No point of having those if you are not using them.